K-Scar

 Enemy Cemetery

-Blue House Raid Infliltration Place
+Blue House Raid Infiltration Place

 In 1968, 31 North Korean commandos crossed the DMZ here with the aim of reaching Seoul to assassinate the president.
 No action movie comes close to matching the intensity of their bloody saga.
 A bizarre diorama is there to remind us of it.